Honors Graduation Information – 2022

 Honors' Celebration of Distinction (CoD)

-Join this wonderful graduation ceremony for Huskies earning their bachelors degrees with Interdisciplinary or College Honors.
-We’re excited to congratulate our vibrant community of scholars and the friends and family who have helped to make it happen.
+The Interdisciplinary Honors Program is delighted to host a fun and intimate graduation celebration for Huskies earning their bachelor’s degrees with Interdisciplinary or College Honors.
+We’re excited to congratulate our vibrant community of scholars together with invited friends and family.

 Event flow (times are approximate)

-Please note: This is a private, invitation-only event.
-If you are graduating with Honors and did not RSVP or if you have questions not answered on this page, please write to uwhonors@uw.edu with the subject “graduation” and we will get back to you as soon as possible.
+If you are graduating with Interdisciplinary or College Honors and did not receive an invitation or you have questions not answered on this page, please write to uwhonors@uw.edu with the subject “graduation” and we will get back to you as soon as possible.

 Frequently Asked Questions